Emily takes an interest in piercings. Otherwise, she's a girl trying to help the world.

 - Strong soaps and peroxide will irritate the area.
 Stay away from these.

-- If you workout while you have a piercing, make sure to rinse your piercing afterwards.
+- If you exercise while you have a piercing, make sure to rinse your piercing afterwards.
 Sweat around a piercing is not good.

 - Do not have oral sexual contact for 4-6 weeks if you have a tongue, lip, or genital piercing, as well as not letting anyone touch, lick, or kiss a healing piercing.